Phil-Osei/alx-low_level_programming/README.md

-This repository contains all the coding projects I will be doing in ALX Software Engineering course about C programming language.
+This repository contains all the C programming language projects I will be doing in the ALX Software Engineering course.

 #0x00.
 C - Hello, World